-As a fiscally resident individual in Italy you are subject to taxation on your worldwide assets and income (with some exceptions), and realised capital gains.
-This means you are required to declare your assets and income and realised capital gains wherever they might be located or generated in the world.
+As a fiscally resident individual in Italy you are subject to taxation on your worldwide income (from employment, pensions or investments), assets, realised capital gains and the capital itself.
+The rates depend on the types of income you generate and which assets you hold.
+This means you are required to declare all your financial affairs no matter where they might be located or generated in the world.

-If you are in receipt of a pension income and it is being paid from a private pension provider overseas or you are in receipt of a state pension, then that income has to be declared on your Italian tax return.
-If you have paid tax already on that income then a tax credit will be given for the tax paid in the country of origin (assuming that country has a double taxation agreement with Italy), but any difference between the tax rates in the country of origin and Italy will have to be paid.
+If you are in receipt of a pension income and it is being paid from a private pension or occupational pension provider overseas or you are in receipt of a state pension then that income has to be declared on your Italian tax return.
+Certain exemptions apply for Government service pensions.

 It is a similar picture for income generated from employment.
 This is a slightly more complicated issue that depends on many factors.
-If you have any questions in this area you can contact me on email@example.com
+If you have any questions in this area you can contact Gareth Horsfall on firstname.lastname@example.org

-As of 1st January 2017, interest from savings, income from investments in the form of dividends and other non-earned income payments stands unchanged are taxed at a flat 26%.
-Realised capital gains are also taxed at the same rate of 26%.
+Interest from savings, income from investments in the form of dividends and other non-earned income payments are taxed at a flat percentage rate.
+The same applies to realised capital gains.

 Property which is located overseas is taxed in 2 ways.
-Firstly, there is the tax on the income and, secondly, a tax on the value of the property itself.
+Firstly, there is the tax on the income itself and, secondly, a tax on the value of the property.

 1. The income from property overseas.

-Overseas net property income (after allowable expenses) is added to your other income for the year and taxed at your highest rate of income tax.
+Overseas net property income (after allowable expenses) is added to your other income for the year and taxed at your highest rate of income tax in Italy.

-2. The other tax is on the value of the property itself, which is 0.76% of the value.
-(IVIE)
+2. The other tax is on the value of the property itself.

 1. Banks accounts and deposits